Many or all companies we feature compensate us. Compensation and editorial

 • Flat fee per service: Some attorneys may charge a flat fee for specific services.
 Flat fees can make budgeting easier, but ensure you understand what’s included and what could incur additional costs.

-• Retainer fees: An upfront retainer fee is common, especially for complex cases.
+• Retainer fees: An upfront fee is common, especially for complex cases.
 This fee is like a down payment against which the attorney bills future costs.

 For individual tax resolution, costs can run between $3,500 and $4,500.
 Business tax resolution may cost you $5,000 to $7,000.